 Making sure a young foal has a proper diet and a sensible activity level not only will help prevent DOD in the short term but can pay off in soundness years down the road.
 If your horse is now grown, but you know he had DOD as a youngster, keep an eye out for early signs of arthritis so you can begin intervention as soon as possible.

-significant musculoskeletal injury
+RISK FACTOR: Significant musculoskeletal injury

 Musculoskeletal trauma can increase the likelihood of arthritis in less direct ways as well.
 The inactivity and loss of conditioning resulting from the stall rest needed for recovery can play a role, for instance.
 Also, any compensatory postures and movement that the horse uses to spare a sore limb, even for a short period of time, can stress other joints.